brittanycalla/ai-video-tagging-tool/README.md

 ## Roadmap

-- **Enhanced Tagging**: Improve the accuracy and relevance of keywords by fine-tuning the AI models or integrating additional data sources.
+- **Enhanced Tagging**: Improve the accuracy and relevance of tags by fine-tuning the AI models or integrating additional data sources.
 - **Metadata Schema and Tag Taxonomy Integration**: Integrate with existing metadata schemas and tag taxonomies to enhance consistency and interoperability.
-- **Multi-Language Support**: Extend the tool to support multiple languages for transcription and keywording.
+- **Multi-Language Support**: Extend the tool to support multiple languages for transcription and tagging.
-- **User Accounts**: Implement user accounts and storage to allow users to save and manage their video keywords and transcripts.
+- **User Accounts**: Implement user accounts and storage to allow users to save and manage their video tags and transcripts.
 - **Video Preview**: Add a feature to preview the video within the application.
-- **Advanced Analytics**: Provide detailed analytics and insights based on the keywords and transcripts.
+- **Advanced Analytics**: Provide detailed analytics and insights based on the tags and transcripts.